 But for fork tender, crazy juicy hands-off corned beef, it’s the slow cooker for the win.

 Because we know you’re busy making all the side dishes and fun food for your St. Patrick’s Day party…you don’t need to be worrying about the corned beef in the oven, too.

-What Can You Serve With Corned Beef?
+What Side Dishes Go With Corned Beef?

-Leftover Corned Beef Recipes!!!
+Need Some Leftover Corned Beef Recipes?